 Gangs

-Being part of a gang like this is dangerous:
+Being part of a gang exposes you to risk

-- Risk of becoming a victim of crime, or being injured or hurt in other ways
+• Becoming a victim of crime, or being injured or hurt

 It can also risk relationships with family and friends.